 The Future of Real Talk

-Since I finished my residency and joined Vituity, I've been moved by the depth with which my Vituity physician partners have embraced Real Talk.
-The program has been demonstrated at our national and regional events and adopted by many of our practice sites.
-Even our scribe leaders have requested Real Talk training!
+Since I finished my residency and joined Vituity, I’ve been moved by the depth with which my Vituity physician partners supported and enabled my vision.
+The Real Talk program has been offered at our national and regional events and adopted by a growing number of our practice sites.
+Even our scribe leaders have requested Real Talk training.

-I believe that this enthusiasm for Real Talk beautifully underscores Vituity's culture of wellness and our partnership’s genuine desire to encourage joy in medicine.
+I believe that this enthusiasm for the Real Talk program and podcast beautifully underscores Vituity’s culture of wellness and our Partnership’s genuine desire to encourage joy in medicine.
 As far as I know, we are the only large national medical group that is taking this unique approach to provider health and wellness, with more programs in the works.
 I’m so glad that I have the opportunity to pursue my passion with the encouragement and support from Vituity.

-And for those at home without an in-person experience to turn to, fear not!
-You can always reach out to us for more information on how to get Real Talk started at your home practice site.
-And even more exciting, this fall marks the launch of the all-new Real Talk podcast as a way to share providers' stories with the larger medical community.
-We are actively seeking storytellers, so please reach out if you are interested in participating!
+And for those at practice sites without an in-person experience to turn to, fear not!
+You can always reach out to us for more information on how to get Real Talk started at your location.